 These are excellent community examples to provide some inspiration in creating your setup.

 Email entries to [email protected] or on discord in the #showcase channel.
-We prefer the images to be landscape and at minimum 1,500x900px.
+We prefer the images to be landscape and at minimum 1,500x900 px.
 Try to capture the essence of your setup in a single photo.
 If you have an exceptional setup that needs multiple photos, we'll use multiple slots or create a small slideshow.

-Grow Tent Enclosures
+3D Printing Grow Tent Enclosures

 The reasons why grow tents are widely used in resin printing is that they are affordable, easy to set up, and sturdy.